ibm-messaging/mq-streaming-queues/README.md

 # mq-streaming-queues

-**IBM MQ 9.2.3 CD release** we introduced the new Streaming Queue feature.
+In the **IBM MQ 9.2.3 CD release** we introduced the new Streaming Queue feature.
 Streaming Queues provide a way to create a stream of duplicate messages from an existing queue.
 When a message is put to the original queue a near-identical duplicate message is delivered to the stream queue.
 You can then consume the stream queue messages without affecting the original application.

 ![Streaming Queues diagram](stream-q-scenario.png?raw=true "Streaming Queues diagram")